 A person who doesn’t identify mentally or emotionally with their Biological Sex.
 “Tranny” is considered out-of-date and derogatory term and shouldn’t be used.
 “Transvestite” is not the same thing as “Transgender”; I have detailed more about that term under “Drag Queen/King”.
-“Transgender” also acts as an umbrella term for: “Transman” – Male to Female, “Transwoman” – Female to Male, and “Transsexual“…
+“Transgender” also acts as an umbrella term for: “Transman” – Man who wasn’t born male (Female to Male), “Transwoman” – Woman who wasn’t born female (Male to Female), and “Transsexual“…

 A person who alters themselves physically through surgery or hormone therapies to suit their gender identity.
 It’s never ok to ask a transperson where they are in their transition; they’ll tell you if they want you to know.

 This is an umbrella term which applies to the LGBT+ community as a whole.
 It’s also a term used if a person doesn’t feel they fit into one specific letter; which is why it’s sometimes paired with “Questioning”.

 A person still figuring out their sexual orientation/gender identity, but open to idea of being in the queer community.

 A person who is born with both male and female genitalia.
 The term “Hermaphrodite” is an out-of-date term for Intersex, but is now only used in reference to animals or plants.

 A person who doesn’t feel attraction sexually.
 This doesn’t mean someone who is asexual can’t desire an emotionally intimate relationship with someone.
 This is not the same as celibacy; in celibacy you choose to withhold from sex for religious reasons.
 Here are a few common terms which branch from asexuality (but not exclusively associated):